dreamingrainbow/Node-Express-Lessons/Middleware/Project_1/README.md

 Question: So what does `bodyParser.json()` do?

+Lets add some CORS!

 ```JavaScript
 const cors = require('cors');
 ```
-<sub>Take the time to google packaged modules like bodyParser to find out all of the methods available to the module.</sub>

-Now we implement the `bodyParser` middleware.
+Now we implement the `cors` middleware.

 ```JavaScript
 server.use(cors());